pingcap/talent-plan/rust/projects/project-3/project.md

 [`rand`]: https://docs.rs/crate/rand/

-Once you have your benchmarks, run them with `cargo bench`.
+Once you have your benchmamrks, run them with `cargo bench --release`.
+Note the `--release` argument &mdash; unoptimized benchmarking is mostly useless!

 _Write the above benchmarks, and compare the results between `kvs` and `sled`._